 La Mesa AYSO Region 89

-10U thru 19U Core Volunteer Referee Points Program
+10U thru 19U Core Volunteer Referee Points / Miles Program

-All Teams, levels 10U and above, must produce volunteer referees who accrue a total of 40 points for their team.
+All Teams, levels 10U and above, must produce volunteer referees who accrue a total of 40 points / miles for their team.
 Failure to accrue 40 points may result in teams not being eligible for participation in Area V Invitational Tournaments.
+An Individual's Referee Points / Miles may be redeemed to earn gear, gift cards, meals, etc.Volunteer referees earn points / miles by:

-(3) centering matches for 4 points each; assistant refereeing 10U or 12U matches for 2 points each; assistant refereeing 14U matches for 3 points each; assistant refereeing 16 or 19U matches for 4 points each;
+(3) Centering matches at U10 and above for 4 points / miles each; assistant refereeing 10U or 12U matches for 2 points / miles each; assistant refereeing 14U matches for 3 points / miles each; assistant refereeing 16 or 19U matches for 4 points / miles each;

-NOTE: A team of 3 volunteers on a U10/U12 match can earn 8 total points per game. if this crew of 3 work just 5 games over the course of a season they'd earn the 40 points AND would only need to work two games per month.
+NOTE: A team of 3 volunteers on a U10/U12 match can earn 8 total points per game for their team. if this crew of 3 work just 5 games over the course of a season they'd earn the 40 points AND would only need to work two games per month.
 The key is to get a crew of 3 volunteer referees.

-The following Requirements have been put in place to ensure the integrity of the point system.
+Requirements have been put in place to ensure the integrity of the point / miles system.

-• Referees should volunteer to officiate La Mesa matches in the proper division for their level of training.
+• Referees should volunteer to officiate AYSO Area 11V matches in the proper division for their level of training.
 Referees should not center matches for teams on which they have family, or teams they are coaching.

 • Referees should sign up for matches in the Area scheduler website in advance of matches.
 To receive points, Referees must be uniformed.

-• Coaches and Team Parents are the main recruiters for the point system.
+• Coaches and Team Parents are the main recruiters for the point / mile system.

-• Referees must be identified, assigned to teams, and actively accruing points by September 25.
-Referees may not be assigned to teams to accrue points after this date.
+• Referees must be identified, assigned to teams, and actively accruing points / miles by October 1st.
+Referees may not be assigned to teams to accrue points / miles after this date.

 - In the absence of an assistant referee the Region may ask parents or siblings to serve as a "Club's Linesman".
 NOTE Club's Linesman DO NOT earn points.
 Points must be obtained by certified referee in uniform.

-1. Each team, 10U to 19U, should supply volunteer referees to participate in the points program.
+Key Elements1.
+Each team, 10U to 19U, should supply volunteer referees to participate in the points / miles program.
 Coaches and Team Parents are responsible for recruiting these volunteers.
-Referees must be identified, assigned to teams, and active by September 25.
+Referees must be identified, trained, assigned to teams, and active by October 1st.

 2. Recruited volunteer referees, 10U to 19U, must fulfill the minimum number of points by end of season.